OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 This is a very large document that can be intimidating.
 Developers can review the earlier part and then, in general, read the other section(s) that apply directly to what they are trying to do.
 There are undoubtedly omissions and mistakes in this document so it is expected and appreciated if you asked questions and suggest changes.

-## items-that-need-to-be-addressed

-- See all the places with a TODO and address.

-**Please use care in editing the document so the ideas stays intact until a final decision is made and nothing bad is done to the document.
-Having said that, this is a living document that you can edit.**

-This is a working document (started Nov 2020 but includes previous work/ideas) that gives ideas and details on how to generalize OED resources from electricity to most types.
+This was a working document (started Nov 2020 but includes previous work/ideas) that gives ideas and details on how to generalize OED resources from electricity to most types.
 The previous document when we thought we would use a unit conversion package is [available](unitPackageIdeas.md) but is now obsolete.
 This was updated in late April 2022 after the first round of implementation were done to bring it up to date and prepare for the (hopefully) final round of implementation in the summer of 2022.
+It was reviewed again in May 2023 as v1.0 was finalized.
+There are likely differences between the code and this document so the code is now the final say on what OED does.

 Note: The equations in this document should render in Visual Studio Markdown Preview window.
 They are in LaTex format.
 Unfortunately, you have to use a URL and cannot use $ on GitHub (yes, it works in Visual Studio).
 This is how it is done in this document but note there is no background set so if you use dark mode they are basically invisible.
 I'm sorry to say you need to turn that off to see the equations.
 Also note that a heading must be lowercase and words separated by - to allow links so this is used throughout this document.
+(This restriction may not be gone on GitHub.)

 ## table-of-contents